tleecsm/VoVTCG/www/data/cards.md

  - Rank: 3

-<b>Persistence, 1:</b> <i>This card is not destroyed by activation.
+<b>Persistence, 1:</b> <i>This card is not destroyed after activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
 While this card is revealed in play, it is the only card that <b>Persist</b> counters must be removed from in the end phase.
+When this card leaves play, destroy all allied <b>Persistance</b> cards in play.
 <br>

 ##### ALP.EXA.003